earwig/benkurtovic.com/_drafts/python-object-replacement.md

 and then updating them to point to the new object, rather than replacing the old object directly.

 But how do we track references?
-Fortunately, there is a library called [Guppy](http://guppy-pe.sourceforge.net/) that allows us to do this.
+Fortunately, there's a library called [Guppy](http://guppy-pe.sourceforge.net/) that allows us to do this.
 Often used for diagnosing memory leaks, we can take advantage of its robust object tracking features here.
 Install it with [pip](https://pypi.python.org/pypi/pip)